apache/fury-site/versioned_docs/version-1.4.0/start/install.md

 ## C\#

 Install the `Apache.Fory` NuGet package.
-It includes both the runtime and the source generator for `[ForyObject]` types.
+It includes both the runtime and the source generator for `[ForyStruct]` types.

 ```bash
 dotnet add package Apache.Fory --version 1.4.0